dakareem/git-exercise/README.md

 # git-exercise
 hello all
-how are you today ?
+how are you today ? <br>
+hope you fine